 Documents released in February 2026 in response to an FOI request reveal what has actually happened.

-The Outline Business Case - the document needed before any construction funding can even be applied for - was supposed to be submitted to the MCA board in August 2024.
+The Outline Business Case - the document needed before any construction funding can properly be secured - was earmarked to be submitted to the MCA board in August 2024.
 It is now not expected to be complete until Spring 2027.
 Nearly three years late already.

-According to Rotherham Council's 2020 Infrastructure Delivery Schedule, the actual construction of the station is estimated at £14 million.
-Six years later, not one penny of that has been committed.
-Delivery funding will only be sought after a business case is produced and approved in 2027 - meaning a realistic opening date, if everything goes smoothly from that point, is 2029 or 2030 at the absolute earliest.
+According to Rotherham Council's 2020 Infrastructure Delivery Schedule, the actual construction of the station was estimated at £14 million.
+Six years later, noting huge increases in construction costs, not one penny of that has been committed.
+Delivery funding will only be sought after a business case is finally produced and approved in 2027 - meaning a realistic opening date, if everything goes smoothly from that point, of 2029 or 2030 at the absolute earliest.

 The project's own milestones - promised vs reality